mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

   - check the mechanical and analytical processes for the next stage of analysis

+Stage one of data analysis was designed as an expansive review, focusing on the suitability of collected data in answering the research questions and research objectives.
+This phase aimed to determine which datasets merited deeper analysis and refine the methodological processes for subsequent analytical stages.

+The exploratory nature of this stage aligns with approaches of to iterative refinement in design-based research (DBR) [@bikner-ahsbahs_introduction_2015-1],

+Also open encouraging methodological flexibility based on emerging insights rather than rigid initial coding structures.

 #### S1 Journal analysis (and evolving resources) data

 The process was driven by the requirement to create a summary of the facilitation process and some of the initial contextual tensions for a book chapter  [@chesterman_game_2023], and for a map of learning dimensions created during the D3 development period for online resources [^lm].